FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ![Example Histogram with numerical bins](/images/node-examples/ui-chart-histogram-bins.png "Example Histogram with numerical bins"){data-zoomable}

-Here, we have a slider that inject a payload into the chart everytime it is moved, with numbers being split into 5 bins between 0 and 10.
+Here, we have a slider that injects a payload into the chart everytime it is moved, with numbers being split into 5 bins between 0 and 10.

 #### Categorical